 If the remote party decides that the platform is trustworthy based on the attestation, it sends the sealed VDK back to the vPlatform Manager, or the unencrypted key back to the vTPM.

 If the VDK is sealed, the vPlatform Manager uses the pTPM to unseal it, thus proving that the correct hardware platform is in use, and provides the VDK back to the vTPM.
+(Sealing the VDK is optional; it provides additional protection for the VDK against compromise of the trusted third party when it is off-platform, but not sealing the VDK allows it to be used as part of the backup recovery mechanism in the event of machine loss or hardware failure.)

 The vTPM decrypts its data.
 Any use of the vTPM’s secrets proves that the remote party approved of the state of the vTPM and its underlying platform.